2008

-Our National Debt as of 10-2006 is $8.546 + trillion and our legislators lack the will to pay it.
-36% of the annual budget is used to pay the interest for the National Debt.
+Our National Debt as of 1/18/2010 = $12,258,545,028,915 ($12.25 trillion) up a quarter of a trillion dollars since it broke the 12 trillion dollar milestone on Noverber 16, 2009 - two months ago.
+Something is terribly wrong!
+It is a national shame our legislators lack the will to pay it.
+36% (1999) of the annual budget is used to pay the interest for the National Debt.
+A reckless debt burden to inflict on the American Tax payer.

 It was my assumption before studying budgets and the National Debt that the US budget would not be balanced until the budget deficit as well as the National Debt had been eliminated.
-As it turns out budget only refers to the current annual income and expenditures.
-And has nothing to do with the National Debt except as the accelerator of brake for the National Debt.
+As it turns out “the budget” only refers to the current annual income and expenditures, and has nothing to do with the National Debt except as the accelerator of brake for the National Debt.

-Our $400 + billion dollars budget surpluses of 1998,1999 and 2000 didnÕt go towards reducing the National Debt except for a short term $30 billion, we can attribute to election posturing, that President Clinton threw at the National Debt in spring of 2000.
+Everyone touts the good old days of Bill Clinton and his $400 + billion dollars budget surpluses of 1998,1999 and 2000, oddly enough, didn’t go towards reducing the National Debt except for a short term $30 billion, we can attribute to election posturing, that President Clinton threw at the National Debt in spring of 2000.
 This miniscule showtime reduction was eclipsed by August of the same year.
 The debt chart lower on the page shows the debt history in facial year 2000.
+It was nothing but election year showmanship.

 The federal budget surplus for fiscal year 1998 was $69.2 billion, 1999 was $122.7 billion, and 2000 was $230 billion.
 After the back-to-back surpluses of 98 and 99, the first since 1957, the government claimed to pay down $138 billion in national debt.
 But the proof is absent according to the annual debt accumulation figures below.

-Since the recession that was the result of the Dot Com Bubble crash of 2000, the corporate scandals, a parade of devastating hurricanes, 911 and the war on Islamo fascism predictably and understandably we no longer have a budget surplus.
-Our National debt has sky rocketed as a result.
+Since the 2000 recession that was the result of the “Dot-Com Bubble” crash of 2000, the corporate scandals, a parade of devastating hurricanes, 911 and the war on Islamo fascism predictably and understandably we no longer have a budget surplus.
+Our National Debt has sky rocketed as a result.
 Periodically wars, recessions, and national disasters happen and they are never in the budget, it is incumbent upon us as citizens to hold our legislators feet to the fire to control spending in the after math of economic disasters that make us run up the National Debt.
 We send these people to Washington and we have the power to send them home.

 That said, the National Debt is a grim reaper that haunts our future and hopefully soon we well be able to address it effectively for the sake of our progeny.
-During the budget surpluses of the late 1990Õs many legislators were calling for tax cuts and my question to them at the time was: If today's surplus belongs to the taxpayers, why does yesterdays National Debt belong to our unborn children?
+During the budget surpluses of the late 1990's many legislators were calling for tax cuts and my question to them at the time was: If today's surplus belongs to the taxpayers, why does yesterdays National Debt belong to our unborn children?
+I have since learned that tax cuts accelerate income into the national treasury but what good is that if some of the cash doesn’t stay there to reduce the National Debt.

 The best thing to do with our budget surpluses of the future is to pay down our National Debt.
 After removing this elephant from our living room we will be healthier as a nation, and we will have a better ability to address our remaining financial problems, and budgetary needs.